mweel1/usa_high_level/ecs-gov/index.md

 - Active shooter at school
 - Emergency vehicles would emit its location and send messages to turn down the car radio and alert to pay attention for siren noises as it drives down the street.

+## Dynamic Spheres

+Police officers will have the ability to provide a sphere location and receive a list of vehicles and their facility by make, model, and license plate.

+## Operating System Commands

+The CS would be able to provide commands to mobile phones to:

+- Disable them incase a gathering are coordinating attacks in a crowd gathering.

+The ECS would also be able to provide commands to vehicle operating system which would include:

+- Turning down the radio
+- Pull Vehicle Over

 ### Message Requirements

 When the Emergency Communication System sends message it will send a message along with an optional command.